Paintball marker: Manufacturers

+Walther, the gun manufacturer based in Germany, also makes .43 caliber paintball pistol replicas of a few of its real pistols as training tools for police forces.
+These paintball markers are built to match the weight, action, and feel of the real gun.
+These markers have the designation "RAM" which stands for "real action marker", which means they match the real pistol they represent in the slide action, recoil, safety mechanism, and of course weight.

 Safety

 When paintballs hit an object at high speed they have the potential to cause damage; a paintball colliding with human skin, even protected by cloth, may cause bruising or further tissue damage.
 However, the damage depends on the paintball's velocity, distance, its impact angle, whether it breaks, and which part of the body it hits.
 Because of the potential for serious soft tissue damage, paintball players must wear a quality paintball mask to protect their eyes, mouth, and ears when barrel blocking devices are not preventing paintball markers from firing.
-A good paintball mask is one which has an anti-fog, dual-pane, scratch less, and UV coated lens.
+A good paintball mask is one which has an anti-fog, dual-pane, scratchless, and UV coated lens.
 Before making a buying decision, the mask must be checked for its glasses comparability, internal space, and ventilation.

+Paintball guns have been documented to have been used by riot police against protesters globally, including against those partaking in the Black Lives Matter protests of 2020.
+Among documented cases, protesters in Iran, Chile and the United States have suffered catastrophic eye injuries as a result of being shot directly in the face at close range by paintball guns.